 These handy resources on the Business Victoria website will help you in your journey to set up a business in Victoria:

-- Starting a business checklist
+- Starting a business toolkit

 - Australian Business Licence and Information Service (ABLIS) – find out your regulatory obligations